jara001/f1tenth-rules/rules_v3.md

     - No limits.
 Monocameras and stereocameras are allowed.
     - _Felix: Should we include/exclude optical flow sensors (for odometry?)_
     - _J: I would keep them allowed.
 But they should be listed in the HW list?_
+    - _Felix: Yes, I think they should be a requirement, if used._
 9. External localization
     - GPS and similar indoor solutions are not allowed.
     - Exception: Organizers.

-Other sensors are not restricted.
+Other sensors are not restricted.<!--but MUST be mentioned in the hardware list.-->

 ### Vehicle parameters

 - You can't hinder the opponents from detecting your car, e.g., using materials/colors to adjust the car reflectivity.
-- While on the track, the car must occupy a square-shaped space of size at least 12×12 cm at every horizontal plane between 10 to 30 cm above the ground.
-Usually, this is achieved by placing a 12x12x20cm box on top of the car at its back.
+- While on the track, the car MUST occupy a square-shaped space of size at least 12×12 cm at every horizontal plane between 10 to 30 cm above the ground.
+Usually, this is achieved by placing a 12x12x20cm box on top of the car at its back.<!--Replace `While` with `At all times`-->
-    - The box should be made of LiDAR perceivable material (e.g., cardboard) and not be reflective.
+    - The box should be made of LiDAR perceivable material (e.g., cardboard) and not be reflective.<!--it should be reflective, right?-->
     - As long as the object results in the desired LiDAR signature, the object can have any additional aeorodynamic shapes added like fins, wings, etc.
     - The box maybe of any color as long as it is easily perceivable by the LiDARs of the other cars.
-- There has to be a free USB-A connector on the car computer to be used during the competition.
+- There has to be a free USB-A connector on the car computer to be used during the competition. <!--for what?
+T2V is optional and teams must bring it.
+They can decide on their own, how they connect it-->

 ## Competition Area